Ayms/node-Tor/README.md

 Each peer is implementing the Tor protocol (Onion proxy and Onion router) and the ORDB function.

-If a peer is new (A), he can know how to connect to other peers asking to some servers that know about the peers.
+If a peer is new (A), it can know how to connect to other peers asking to some servers that know about the peers.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

-Some facilitators implementing as background processes what the browsers are doing keep the peers alive and advertise their presence.
+Some facilitators running as background processes are doing the same than browsers in order to keep some peers alive and to share files if the peers close their browsers.
+They can run on PC, Mac, servers and ADSL boxes/routers.

-Once connected to the first peer, A asks about the other peers and establish circuits with them, A decides which other peers are going to do the ORDBs, A establishes 10 circuits.
+Once connected to the first peer, A asks about the other peers and establishes circuits with them, A decides which other peers are going to be the anonymizer nodes and the ORDBs, A establishes 10 P2P circuits with the ORDBs.

-The ORDBs tests A circuit every 5 mn.
+The ORDBs test A circuits every 5 mn.

 A does not test the circuits toward the ORDBs, so it's possible that it sends something that never reaches the destination (to modify ?)

 A kills its circuits every hour if they are not used to renew the anonymizer nodes.

 A sends to the ORDBs precisely what it has: db_info 'abcd',N,nb,size,type --> I have chunks N (0 if A has all the chunks) to N+nb of hash_name 'abcd' whose total size is size (0 for a continuous stream) and type MIME-type, the list is maintained by OR_files['abcd'][N] variable and OR_stream['abcd'][N] for a continuous stream.
-If A does not know the size the parameters size and type are missing in the request.
+If A does not know the size, the parameters size and type are missing in the request.
 If N is 0, OR_files['abcd'][1 to Nb chunks] is populated.

 The ORDBs are peers too, so they are connected to other ORDBs, they tell them globally what they know other peers have: 'abcd',size,type, the list is maintained by OR_ORDB['abcd'] variable.